ImperialCollegeLondon/RCDS-Summer-School-2023/09_29_Fri/README.md

 A. Data Science Project

+* Continue working on the Earthquakes Task.
 * Choose a data set that interests you and prepare a report including plots and statistical analysis as appropriate.
 * Create a tool to retrieve and visualise data from an API of your choice.

 B. Programming Project

-* Continue working on the Connect 4 Task, or choose your own project.
+* Continue working on the Connect 4 Task.
+* Choose your own project.